 In addition to ongoing research using ultrasound technology, McFarlin plans to learn how the pregnant women respond to progesterone, a natural hormone used as the standard treatment for women who have previously delivered a baby preterm or who have a short cervix, in hopes of prevention.
 Progesterone only reduces the likelihood of prematurity by 40 percent, McFarlin said.
 "We want to find out what occurs with the other women and why it does not work," she said.
 Along with inevitable advances in ultrasound technology, future clinical studies will continue to add to premature birth education and prevention.

 View our Product Catalog Online Here

 Ampronix is a renowned authorized master distributor of the medical industry's top brands as well as a world class manufacturer of innovative technology.
 Since 1982, Ampronix has been dedicated to meeting the growing needs of the medical community with its extensive product knowledge, outstanding service, and state-of-the-art repair facility.
 Ampronix prides itself on its ability to offer tailored, one-stop solutions at a faster and more cost effective rate than other manufacturers.
-Ampronix is ISO 13485:2003, ISO 9001:2008, and ANSI/ESD S20.20-2014 certified.
+Ampronix is ISO 13485:2003, and ANSI/ESD S20.20-2014 certified.